hbhungg/hbhungg.github.io/about.markdown

 I'm Hung, based in Melbourne *(UTC +10)*.
 I like to program stuffs.

-Currently solving technical challenges at Beyond Zero Technology as a Founding Data Engineer.
+Currently solving technical challenges at Fluency as a Software Engineer.

 Graduated from Monash University with Bachelor of Computer Science since 2022.